Acknowledge your thoughts and emotions, concentrating on the positive and moving past the negative.

 Use steady, measured breathing techniques to focus your mind and your body in the moment.

 Using the most up-to-date research on mindfulness and best practices of learning, we’ve created mindfulness programs for students and athletes across a range of ages and situations.
-Our programs use a variety of age-appropriate learning techniques, like instructional videos, journaling, and art- and music-based exercises to teach the concepts of mindfulness.
+Our programs use a variety of age-appropriate learning techniques, like instructional videos, journaling, and art and music-based exercises to teach the concepts of mindfulness.
+Our individualized corporate training implements this research into tools and sessions to reduce burnout and increase quality of life, job satisfaction, engagement and performance.

 This 12-week program is designed for students and athletes ages 7 to 14.
 It’s perfect for the classroom or team setting and can be implemented immediately – no training for the teacher or coach necessary.